Labrador Retrievers: Wonderful Family Pets and Companions

 The Characteristics of a Labrador Retriever

 Labrador Retrievers generally get on well with other animals.
-The ones in my family have been friends with our cats and have tolerated our birds, who have always been free-flying during the day.
+The ones in my family have been friends with our cats and have tolerated our birds, who have been free-flying during the day when family members are around.
 One of our birds landed on Simba, a yellow lab, during a flight.
 Simba was surprised by the incident but stayed calm.

 Labs require regular exercise.
 They love swimming and are strong swimmers.
 They may try to enter every patch of water that they find during a walk.
 They tend to have a large appetite, so their diet should be monitored carefully to avoid obesity.